aimms/how-to/Articles/280/280-install-cdm-service.rst

 .. note::

-    When publishing applications in an AIMMS cloud, you do not have to install a CDM service.
+    When publishing applications in an AIMMS Cloud, you do not have to install a CDM service.
 The appropriate CDM service is started on demand, and stops itself after some idle time.

 When testing or deploying an application with multiple collaborating users a CDM service needs to be installed that handles commits by storing the data and informing other users of these commits.
 The architecture that we want to achieve looks as follows: